What is a fetal ultrasound?

 What does an abnormal result mean?

 Abnormal seems to imply that something is wrong with your baby.
-But what it means is that the test has shown something the doctor wants to take a closer look at.
+But it just means that the test has shown something the doctor or midwife wants to take a closer look at.

 And that's what happens next.
-Your doctor will talk to you about what further test or tests you may need.
+Your doctor or midwife will talk to you about what further test or tests you may need.

 What do the results mean?

-Some of the things your doctor may see on an abnormal ultrasound include:
+Some of the things your doctor or midwife may see on an abnormal ultrasound include:

+- Echogenic bowel.
 The bowel looks very bright on the screen.
 This could mean that there's blood in the bowel.
-Or it could mean that something is blocking the small bowel.
+Or this could mean there is a problem such as a blockage (obstruction) or an infection.

+- Large ventricles.
 Ventricles in the brain look larger than they should.
-Your doctor may take a closer look at the brain.
+Your doctor or midwife may take a closer look at the brain.

 What do you do now?